Modules and Runtime Model

 @tsonic/nodejs - let package metadata pull in the CLR binding/runtime requirements

-In the current repo, that includes a framework reference on
+The package metadata includes a framework reference on Microsoft.AspNetCore.App

 That keeps the authoring model source-first even when CLR frameworks are part of the implementation underneath.